 There is some weak evidence for the use of an abdominal binder to improve speech.
 One study found that participants with difficulty speaking due to cervical level injuries were able to produce more natural sounding speech, were able to speak louder, and improved overall voice quality with the use of an abdominal binder.
 Meanwhile, another study has shown that using an abdominal binder can extend the length that sound is produced for.

 Balance, stability, and appearance

 Some individuals use an abdominal binder as they perceive it helps to support their trunk or assist with sitting balance.
 In addition, some individuals find that it helps them balance when performing two-handed exercises.
 However, no research has been done to support this.
 Some individuals may use a binder to reduce the appearance of the abdomen sagging forward, sometimes called “quad belly”.

 Abdominal binders are considered safe for most people.
-In all cases, the skin under the binder should be regularly checked for the possibility of a pressure sore.
-However, there are some situations in which abdominal binders may not be appropriate and some possible risks.
+In all cases, the skin under the binder should be regularly checked for pressure sores.
+However, there are situations in which abdominal binders may not be appropriate and carry possible risks.
 Please consult a health provider for detailed safety information.

 Abdominal binders should be used with caution in the following situations:

 - Do not use directly over areas prone to pressure injuries or over current injuries, wounds, or sores

 - Caution is advised if a person has a stoma (colostomy or urostomy bag) on the front of their abdomen.
 There is the possibility of the binder causing irritation or interference to the stoma site.
 A customized binder may be required to ensure no irritation to the area.

 Risks of using abdominal binders may include: